- Download our Moving to Bangkok Guide (PDF)

 Bangkok is a vibrant city, full of life.
 From the fascinating culture to the friendly people, living in the Thai capital is an enriching experience.
 As with any city, however, there are pros and cons to moving to Bangkok, and we explore them below.

 Accommodation in Bangkok

 Bangkok has a wide variety of accommodation at a range of prices.
 Whether looking for an apartment, a condo, a townhouse, or a standalone house, there's something for everyone.

 Cost of living in Bangkok

-Expats often find that many things (such as electrical goods, entertainment, living and eating expenses) are much less expensive in Thailand than in their home country.
-There are restaurants to suit every budget and the many street stalls make it possible to enjoy authentic Thai food at a very low price.
+Expats often find that things such as electrical goods, entertainment, living and eating expenses are far less expensive in Thailand than in their home country.
+There are restaurants to suit every budget, and the many street stalls make it possible to enjoy authentic Thai food at an exceptionally low price.

 - CON: High price of alcohol

 With unfavourable currency conversions and tax added to the price of imported wine, getting a decent bottle without paying a hefty price can be a challenge, even when buying from a supermarket.
-However, if you ask around among the locals, you may be able to scout out a few places to get wine at a slightly better price.
-Buying other imported goods such as western food or ‘home comforts’ can also become very expensive.
+Asking around among the locals is the best way to scout out a few places to get wine at a slightly better price.
+Buying other imported goods such as Western food or ‘home comforts’ can also become pricey.

 + PRO: Rich and vibrant culture